Andrettin/Wyrmsun/readme.txt

 - Renamed Teuton Schutzes to Archers.
 - Renamed Teuton Ritters to Knights and Landesherrs to Knight Lords.
 - Renamed the Teuton Rathaus to Town Hall, and the Burg to Stronghold.
+- Fixed issue which caused caravans and transport ships to not automatically re-engage in trading after returning from a foreign market/dock.

 * Upgrades
 - Added Gunpowder upgrade (researchable at the Academy/University), which unlocks gunpowder units.